-This prospectus supplement may be used by RBC Capital Markets Corporation and any other agent in connection with offers and sales of the notes in market-making transactions.
+This prospectus supplement may be used by RBC Capital Markets, LLC and any other agent in connection with offers and sales of the notes in market-making transactions.
 In a market-making transaction, an agent or other person resells a note it acquires from other holders after the original offering and sale of the note.
 Resales of this kind may occur in the open market or may be privately negotiated, at prevailing market prices at the time of resale or at related or negotiated prices.
-In these transactions, such agent may act as principal or agent, including as agent for the counterparty in a transaction in which RBC Capital Markets Corporation or another agent acts as principal, or as agent for both counterparties in a transaction in which RBC Capital Markets Corporation does not act as principal.
+In these transactions, such agent may act as principal or agent, including as agent for the counterparty in a transaction in which RBC Capital Markets, LLC or another agent acts as principal, or as agent for both counterparties in a transaction in which RBC Capital Markets, LLC does not act as principal.
 The agents may receive compensation in the form of discounts and commissions, including from both counterparties in some cases.
-Other affiliates of Royal Bank of Canada (in addition to RBC Capital Markets Corporation) may also engage in transactions of this kind and may use this prospectus supplement for this purpose.
+Other affiliates of Royal Bank of Canada (in addition to RBC Capital Markets, LLC) and the Bank may also engage in transactions of this kind and may use this prospectus supplement for this purpose.
+The Bank and any of its affiliates may engage in market-making transactions only in those jurisdictions in which it has all necessary governmental and regulatory authorizations for such activity.